ukusystem/backend/README.md

 # New version with sim

-- Card readers extension disabled?
-Can extension pins supply 5V and 12V ?
-Why does it suplpy both?
-Biometric only 12V, module works with 4.4, so both can't be enabled.
 - Controller able to switch between ethernet or sim.
-- Technician can set individual controllers to work with sim or ethernet.
-- Server sends controller a request to switch to sim or ethernet, waits response and only then changes mode for that controller only.
-Similar to changing net config.
-- UART driver is installed, but it's not used if not configured to.
+- UART driver is installed, but it's not used if module not responding.
 Messages are received and discarded.
 When configured to work with sim, messages are processed.
 - Default configuration to work with ethernet.
 Initial configuration done with technician trough ethernet.
 Can be set to work with sim, if so, ethernet stops to work and closes session.
-- After initial config, a new site must be created in the server and set to work with ethernet or sim.
-The sim number is not a net config, the controller does not need to know the sim number.
 - Delete messages, the memory could overflow (DEL ALL only for SIMCOM).
-- Technician will have a version for GSM (it could support both versions in the future)

 # GSM from controller

 - El controlador inicia ambos metodos: ethernet y GPRS
 - Una sesion inicia con un login correcto.
-Cuando se inicia una sesion, se escoge cual metodo usar.
 - Ethernet tiene prioridad.
 Si hay una sesion por ethernet o se inicia una sesion, este metodo se usará siempre hasta que el socket se cierre.
 - El metodo GPRS se usara solo cuando no haya una sesion por ethernet.